EriCheww/ECE4191-R15/docs/operation.md

 # Operation Manual

 This Operation Manual describes the steps required to run the robot **after the initial setup has been completed**.
+> Before operating, ensure all pre-use and hazard checks are complete - see **Safety Manual → 1 Purpose and Scope** and **3 Identified Hazards and Controls**.

 Once the rover has been assembled, configured, and connected to the network for the first time, the procedures in this manual outline the **routine steps you will follow every time you power on and operate the robot**.